Portrait of a Murderer (Playhouse 90): Cast

+Production

+Leslie Stevens wrote the script with the assistance of a former cell mate of Bashor's; he also wrote while listening to interviews with Bashor and reading Bashor's letters.

+Director Arthur Penn called Bashor "a perfect case of split personality and he knew it.
+He talked of his 'bad self' and his 'good self'.
+He wanted to die, he wanted to kill his 'bad self'."

+The production used taped interviews with Bashor.

+Penn reportedly said later when he read the script "I was wishing I hadn't signed as director.
+It was junk.
+The writer wasn't to blame.
+He couldn't really tell the story because of all the legal barriers."

 Reception

-The Los Angeles Times thought it was "extremely interesting TV."
+The Los Angeles Times thought "I'm not sure the play was quite up to its material" but felt noentheless it was "extremely interesting TV study and well worth your time."

+Variety said it "was made bearable by the superb acting of Tab Hunter."

 The AV Club says the director Arthur Penn "makes extensive use of Bashor's actual statements and a first-person camera to create a faux-documentary style that was decades ahead of its time.
 Penn marveled at the improvisatory aspect of Tab Hunter's performance as Bashor, citing an unplanned moment in which Hunter stops to pick up a basket of spilled laundry just after his character has committed murder.
 It was a textbook case of how the immediacy of live television was meant to work."

+Penn said "I think it’s one of Tab’s best performances.
+There was a kind of improvisatory aspect to it.
+You live ‘in the moment’... it liberated him from this rather rigid pretty boy thing."

 Ray Stark wanted to make a film version directed by Stevens with Hunter reprising his role, but it was never made.